inveniosoftware/iugw2017/3-datamodels/README.rst

 http://192.168.50.10/api/custom_records/?q=refer

-The second record is still return even though it does not contain the word "refer".
+The second record is still returned even though it does not contain the word "refer".
 This is possible because we asked our search engine to analyze the text as "english".